-- Appearance: Basking sharks are grey/brown with mottled skin and a particularly large mouth.
+Appearance: Basking sharks are grey/brown with mottled skin and an enormous mouth.
 The great white shark has countershading, a sleek head with jagged teeth.

-- Size: Basking sharks can reach 26 feet in length, compared to around 16-foot maximum for the great white shark.
+Size: Basking sharks can reach 26 feet in length, compared to around 16 feet maximum for the great white shark.

-- Habitat: Basking sharks live everywhere, typically traveling thousands of kilometers to find plankton to feed, whereas great white sharks live on coastal waters, and typically prefer warmer waters.
+Habitat: Basking sharks live everywhere, typically traveling thousands of kilometers to find plankton to feed, whereas great white sharks live on coastal waters, and prefer warmer waters.

-- Diet: Basking sharks are filter feeders, typically enjoying food such as zooplankton, small fish, and invertebrates.
+Diet: Basking sharks are filter feeders, typically enjoying food such as tiny plankton, small fish, and invertebrates.
 The great white shark is the world’s largest predatory shark, feeding typically on other sharks, seals, and sea lions.

 We’ll explore these differences and interesting facts about each shark more below.